|

 medications.
 Amy’s office is based in our home town, so she can

 walk to work in nice weather.
-She works banker’s hours Mondays
+She works Mondays

-pickup at 4pm.
-Fridays, she is home with our kids.
-We each
+through Thursdays.
+Fridays, she is home with our kids (once their

 work 32 hours per week.